 First of all, you will need a page rule to enable edge caching for dynamic content.
 This is not default in Cloudflare, so we have to configure a few Cache Rules like so:

 First of all we need to prevent edge caching for anything wp-admin related.
 We do so with a rule like this:

 Then, we need to ensure that logged-in users never get edge-cached content.
 We can detect logged in users by checking for the WordPress logged in user cookies, which is how it manages authentication.
 So by adding bypass rules for these cookies, we can ensure that logged in users never get cached content, like so:

 We also need to make sure the wp-admin / login pages are not cached, which we do using a rule like so:

 Finally, we want to ensure that all of our uploads, images, etc. are always cached.
 This is easy to do by adding another edge-cache rule like so:

 Outside of edge caching, I recommend enabling tiered caching.
 Tiered caching instructs Cloudflare to request cached pages/files from its own edge node servers, rather than requesting them from the origin server every time.
 This will prevent a lot of redundant traffic to you origin servers, as each page is only requested once.
 This is a free feature which reduces server load, egress and improves cached response time, so it is a no brainer to enable.

-?version=123 to some assets.
-However, it is effectively a way to bypass your cache!.
 You can disable query string caching via a setting under Caching > Configuration: